Robert Okojie: Early life and education

 After graduation from Ibadan Boys' High School (1980) in Oyo State, Nigeria, Okojie traveled to the United States to attend college in 1986.
-He attended the New Jersey Institute of Technology in Newark, where he obtained his bachelor's (1991) and Master’s (1993) in electrical engineering respectively.
-He further earned his PhD in 1996.

 Career

-Okojie joined the silicon carbide research group at NASA’s Glenn Research Center in Cleveland in 1999.
+Okojie joined the silicon carbide research group at NASA's Glenn Research Center in Cleveland in 1999.
 He holds over 20 patents relating to high-temperature devices, including several licenses for commercial use that could reduce spacecraft weight, and thereby launch cost and fuel consumption, while leaving additional space for scientific payloads.

-He demonstrated the world’s first thermally stable ohmic contact metallization on silicon carbide at record-breaking temperatures for extended periods of time.
+He demonstrated the world's first thermally stable ohmic contact metallization on silicon carbide at record-breaking temperatures for extended periods of time.
 Paving way for high temperature sensors and electronics at these temperatures that can substantially improve safety and efficiency, as well as directly impacting the air quality around airports.

-He equally developed the first accelerated stress test protocol published in the IEEE international Reliability Physics Symposium.